nvolungis/react-3rd-party/README.md

 the component to change app state

 ## htmlModule / HTMLAdapter
-define global function which will be exectured by the HTMLAdapter on mount. the function should expect the id of the root node which to mount its code to, some initial data, a way to update data, and an event emitter which notifies the module of data change. this is unsafe and runs code in global scope.
+define a global function to be exectued by the HTMLAdapter on mount. the function should expect the id of the root node which to mount its code to, some initial data, a way to update data, and an event emitter which notifies the module of data change. this is unsafe and runs code in global scope.

 ## iframeModule / IframeAdapter
-define some html that renders a script tag. the script will have access to an `api` object on window which allows it to receive data and update data back in the app. this one is safe as all module code runs in the iframe.
+define some html that renders a script tag. the script will have access to an `api` object (event emitter) on window which allows it to receive data and update app state. this one is safe as all module code runs in an iframe.

 to start run
 ### `npm install && npm start`